 One of the wonderful benefits working with other small businesses is the ability to have intricate quality pieces made in small qualities which is hard to achieve with bigger factories.
 When I make in Bali I travel with my patterns and samples to meet my tailor there.
 Some of my fabrics and trims I bring from Australia (that I have sourced locally or abroad) and some I purchase there.SUSTAINABLE FABRICS

 The fashion industry is fickle and inherently produces a lot of wastage.
 Therefore, as a boutique producer I have developed strategies to use certain textiles which are surplus from larger producers’ production runs.
-Being a very small producer means that unless you are ordering thousands of metres of fabric or trim, you have to use what is already available.
-Therefore, in order to supply my small runs, I purchase from remnant suppliers and tailor my designs to suit the fabrics and lace that is available.
+Being a very small producer means that unless you are ordering thousands of meters of fabric or trim, you have to use what is already available.
+Therefore, in order to supply my small runs, I purchase my trims from remnant suppliers and tailor my designs to suit the fabrics and lace that is available.
 The benefit of this is that you are using what is already been made, so it further reduces the carbon footprint of each garment.
 However, our quality standards for all materials are non-negotiable; we have minimum standards for our quality and eco-textile sources which we will always be firmly committed to!ORGANIC COTTON